Jhajibhaskar/QR-Code-Generator-Using-Python/README.md

 First run 'pip install qrcode' in terminal of pycharm to install required Python library

-Save This Python code in some folder , the generated qr code will be saved in same folder as "Data1.png"
+Save This Python code in some folder ,& the generated qr code will be automatically saved in same folder as "Data1.png" filename.